-While the class-specific models can be specified using either path or matrix specification, the class quantity parameters must be specified using a matrix, though it can be specified a number of different ways.
+While the class-specific models can be specified using either path or matrix specification, the class proportion parameters must be specified using a matrix, though it can be specified a number of different ways.
 The challenge of specifying class probabilities lies in their inherent constraint: class probabilities must be non-negative and sum to unity.
-The code below demonstrates one method of specifying class quantity parameters and rescaling them as probabilities.
+The code below demonstrates one method of specifying class proportion parameters and rescaling them as probabilities.

 This method for specifying class probabilities consists of two parts.
-In the first part, the matrix in the object classQ contains two elements representing the class quantities for each class.
-One class is designated as a reference class by fixing their quantity at a value of one (class 2 below).
-All other classes are assigned free parameters in this matrix, and should be interpreted as quantity of sample in that class per person in the reference class.
+In the first part, the matrix in the object classP contains two elements representing the class proportions for each class.
+One class is designated as a reference class by fixing their proportion at a value of one (class 2 below).
+All other classes are assigned free parameters in this matrix, and should be interpreted as proportion of sample in that class per person in the reference class.
 These parameters should have a lower bound at or near zero.
-Specifying class quantities rather than class probabilities avoids the degrees of freedom issue inherent to class probability parameters by only estimating k-1 parameters for k classes.
+Specifying class proportions rather than class probabilities avoids the degrees of freedom issue inherent to class probability parameters by only estimating k-1 parameters for k classes.

 We still need probabilities, which require the second step shown below.
-Dividing the class quantity matrix above by its sum will rescale the quantities into probabilities.
-This is slightly more difficult than it appears at first, as the \mathbf{k} \mathbf{x} $\mathbf{1}$ matrix of class quantities and the scalar sum of that matrix aren't conformable to either matrix or element-wise operations.
-Instead, we can use a Kronecker product of the class quantity matrix and the inverse of the sum of that matrix.
-This operation is carried out by the mxAlgebra function placed in the object classP below.
+Dividing the class proportion matrix above by its sum will rescale the proportions into probabilities.
+This is slightly more difficult that it appears at first, as the k x 1 matrix of class proportions and the scalar sum of that matrix aren't conformable to either matrix or element-wise operations.
+Instead, we can use a Kronecker product of the class proportion matrix and the inverse of the sum of that matrix.
+This operation is carried out by the mxAlgebra function placed in the object classS below.

 '''

-classP <- mxAlgebra( classQuant %x% (1/sum(classQuant)), name="classProbs" )
+classS <- mxAlgebra( Props%x%(1/sum(Props)), name="classProbs" )

 '''

 There are several alternatives to the two functions above that merit discussion.
-While the mxConstraint function would appear at first to be a simpler way to specify the class probabilities, using the mxConstraint function complicates this type of model estimation.
+While the "mxConstraint" function would appear at first to be a simpler way to specify the class probabilities, but using the mxConstraint function complicates this type of model estimation.
 When all k class probabilities are freely estimated then constrained, then the class probability parameters are collinear, creating a parameter covariance matrix that is not of full rank.
 This prevents OpenMx from calculating standard errors for any model parameters.
-Additionally, there are multiple ways to use algebras different than the one above to specify the class quantity and/or class probability parameters, each varying in complexity and utility.
+Additionally, there are multiple ways to use algebras different than the one above to specify the class proportion and/or class probability parameters, each varying in complexity and utility.
 While specifying models with two classes can be done slightly more simply than presented here, the above method is equally appropriate for all numbers of classes.